lprsoft/lpreditor/README.md

 std::string lpn;
 onnx_net.detect(frame, lpn);
 ```
-## Deep learning model file
+## MANDATORY Deep learning model file
+To operate you must specify the path to the model file, either in the command line option or directly in the source code see .
-The onnx model file, due to its size, is in the LPReditor_ANPR.zip release under (LPReditor_ANPR/data/models/lpreditor_anpr.onnx)
+You can download the model : due to its size, is in the LPReditor_ANPR.zip release under (LPReditor_ANPR/data/models/lpreditor_anpr.onnx)
 ## More detailed description
 Building will produce an executable with command line options (see them in the Open_LPReditor.cpp).
-It can read lpn(s) from a single image file or from multiple image files in a common directory.
-If the actual license plate number is provided (see func getTrueLPN in the code) in the image filename, then statistics of the correctness of the readings are available.
+It can read lpn(s) from a single image file or from multiple image files, in a common directory.
+If the actual license plate number is provided (see func getTrueLPN in the code), in the image filename, then statistics of the correctness of the readings are available.